cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 For example, the output shows that `apache2` is **enabled**, which is the default for this software.
 The term **enabled** means that the software starts automatically on reboot.
 The output should also state that the software is **active**.
-This means that the `apache2` is running and live.
+This means that `apache2` is running.

 ## Creating a web page